jitsi/jitsi-videobridge/doc/rest-muc-client.md

 }
 ```

-The request will be successful (return 200) as long as the format of the JSON is as expected, regardless of whether a connection was found and removed or it wasn't found.
+The request will be successful (return 200) if an XMPP client connection was removed.